 In addition, individual groups set their own membership fee, which contributes to the running cost of the group for the year (i.e. coach/instructor fees, facility hire costs, transport costs).
 This ranges from £3 for some societies, through to £250 for some sports clubs.

-Both Student Opportunities Membership and individual group memberships expire every year on 31 July.
+Please note, both Student Opportunities Membership and individual group memberships expire every year on 31 July.
 For example, if you were to buy a one year membership in January, it will still expire on 31 July of that academic year, rather than 365 days later.

 As a Students’ Union, we are consistently improving our policies and procedures to ensure activity is accessible and inclusive for all members.
 A recent result of this has been updating our Safeguarding Policy which, in turn, includes the limited number of under 18s at Royal Holloway University who wish to engage with RHSU student groups, including sports clubs, societies and media outlets.

 As a priority, the Students’ Union must ensure that the following considerations have been taken into account where an under 18 (or vulnerable person) would like to join a student group: